Explore finance solutions more in-depth

 - Entrepreneurs have to give up some decision-making power over their venture.
 This can potentially be challenging and jeopardize the enterprise if the investor-investee relationship does not function as intended.

-A debt instrument with equity features such as the option of conversion into equity in the event of loan default (generally after venture capital companies and other senior lenders are paid) or that promises equity if certain milestones are achieved.
+A debt instrument with equity features such as the option of conversion into equity in the event of a loan default (generally after venture capital companies and other senior lenders are paid) or that promises equity if certain milestones are achieved.
 Investopedia

 - Lender can receive equity on top of interest and repayments if the startup’s valuation goes over a threshold amount.